BASE jumper dies after leap at Zion National Park in Utah

 SALT LAKE CITY A BASE jumper has died after leaping from a peak in Utah's Zion National Park, known for its sandstone cliffs and narrow canyons, in the second such death there in less than two months, the U.S. National Park Service said on Monday.

-Park officials said they were alerted Sunday morning that a BASE jumper was overdue.
-A search team is expected to attempt to retrieve the body on Tuesday by climbing and rappelling to its location near West Temple, a peak near the southern end of the park, park service spokeswoman Alyssa Baltrus said.
-A helicopter will be used if conditions allow.
+Park officials were alerted on Sunday that a BASE jumper was overdue, and were working on Monday to retrieve the body near West Temple, a peak at the southern end of the park, according to a statement from the park service.

 BASE jumping is an extreme sport that involves leaping from a fixed point - a building, bridge or natural feature - using a parachute.
 The sport is illegal in Zion National Park, which draws about 3 million visitors annually.